CherifAziz/R-Type/README.md

 # **Installation**
 > For the installation we've made two different installer script that you can find below.
+**⚠️⚠️ You will need connection to download depedencies make sure to be connected online ⚠️⚠️**

 ## **Linux :**
 **Prerequisite list :**